 These tests rely on the use of a screen reader.
 Different screen readers rely on different keystrokes to navigate web pages.
 To find the keyboard shortcuts for the screen reader you plan to test with, refer to Deque University’s Screen Reader Keyboard Shortcuts and Gestures.

 Use a screen reader to navigate through tables (e.g., "t" key in NVDA).
 Make sure the screen reader identifies all tables on each page as tables, and that tables are properly structured.
 Make sure table headings (e.g., content in the first row) are read out for all cells that they organize (e.g., all cells in that column).
-Make sure presentation tables have role="presentation" or role="none".
-Additionally, ensure that lists are utilizing proper list markup and are read out as lists.
-Headings should also be properly marked up with appropriate heading levels.
-Headings should only be used to structure the document, and not to stylize the text.
+Make sure presentation tables have role="presentation" or role="none."
+Additionally, ensure that lists utilize proper list markup and are read out as lists.
+Headings also should be properly marked up with appropriate heading levels.
+Headings should only be used to structure the document, not to stylize the text.

 Have a screen reader (e.g., NVDA or VoiceOver) read through all content on each page (e.g., Ctrl+Home then Insert+Down Arrow in NVDA).
 Make sure everything is read out and that it's read out in an order that makes sense.